 If we check our file now, we’ll see that the lines containing “Baeldung” have been deleted.

-In this tutorial, we’ve explained three different methods for deleting lines that contain a specific string from input files.
+In this article, we explained three different methods for deleting lines that contain a specific string from input files.